 Potential Future #2: Operating through a Non-US Corporation

 Instead of being a sole proprietor, the better way to do it is to operate your blog or podcast through a non-US corporation.

 - You form a non-US corporation.
 You can be the sole shareholder and sole director, so you own 100% of it and control everything.

-- Finally, you open a bank account under your non-US corporation.
+- You then form an LLC in which your non-US corporation is the sole member.
+This allows you to open a US bank account under your non-US corporation.
 This way, all of the assets of your company stay in the company, and there’s a clear line between business assets and personal assets.

 This might sound really confusing at the moment.
 But here in a bit, I’ll show you exactly how you can set up this structure yourself.
 Yes, this really is something you can do without spending a ton of money!

 Here’s how this structure is treated for US tax purposes:

 - Under this structure, you have two roles for US tax purposes-you’re the sole shareholder of the corporation, and then you’re also an employee of the corporation.